status-im/nim-mbedtls/README.md

 `Mbed-TLS` itself is compiled as part of your project - there is no need to install any third-party libraries.

-## TODO

-There is some things left to do.
-In no particular order:
-* Create a wrapper more convenient to use in Nim (ie without all the pointer cast for example)
-* Add a script to regenerate the .nim files using `c2nim` or `nimterop`
-* Add a CI with some tests
-* Add `nim-mbedtls` to the nimble packages

 ## License

 Licensed and distributed under either of